 Ingredient Notes

-Fat cap: I recommend leaving the fat cap intact as this will naturally baste the meat making your tri-tip more juicy and tender.
+Pro-tip: Leaving the fat cap intact naturally bastes the meat, making your tri-tip even more juicy and tender.

 Refer to the recipe card below for quantities.